iamKunal/blog/_pages/posts.md

 permalink: /posts/
 ---

-Hello!
 Here you can see all the blog posts I've added so far in reverse chronological order.
 <h3 class="archive__subtitle"></h3>

 {% for post in site.posts %}